designhumanai/design-human-ai/docs/dhaie_philosophy.en.md

 **Example**: A student studying physics demonstrates a micro-strategy of "from concrete to abstract."
 The system adapts to this pattern, presenting new concepts through practical examples rather than abstract formulas.

-#### 2. Corporate Decision Support Systems
+**2. Corporate Decision Support Systems**
-Instead of providing standardized analytics, the system studies the decision-making micro-strategies of the specific manager and provides information in the format that most corresponds to their thinking processes.
+Instead of providing standardized analytics, the system studies the decision-making micro-strategies **(including individual attention patterns)** of the specific manager and provides information in the format that most corresponds to their thinking processes.
 The system tracks the evolution of leadership style and proposes development tools based on natural cognitive inclinations of the participant.

 **Example**: A leader with the micro-strategy "historical context → current situation → forecast" receives analytics in exactly this structure.
 Over time, the system can propose additional elements (for example, analysis of alternative scenarios), integrating them into the familiar cognitive sequence.